Integrated Project Delivery: A Win-Win Project Approach

 Integrated Project Delivery: A Team Effort

 Integrated project delivery ( IPD) is an innovative way to excel your construction planning reducing waste, cutting costs and improving productivity.
-The Integrated Project Delivery main goal is to create a team effort integrating owner, architects, engineers, managers and subcontractors.
-Unlike other project efforts, the Integrated Project Delivery creates an unique bond from day one of the planning stages, binding all major project stakeholders.
+The Integrated Project Delivery main goal is to create a team effort integrating owner, architects, engineers, managers, and subcontractors.
+Unlike other project efforts, the Integrated Project Delivery creates a unique bond from day one of the planning stages, binding all major project stakeholders.